expo/expo/docs/versions/unversioned/sdk/constants.md

     The user interface idiom of this device, i.e. whether the app is running on an iPhone or an iPad.
 Current supported values are `handset` and `tablet`.
 Apple TV and CarPlay will show up as `unsupported`.

+  -  `systemVersion`

+    The version of iOS running on this device, e.g. `10.3`.

 ### `Expo.Constants.sessionId`

 A string that is unique to the current session of your app.
 It is different across apps and across multiple launches of the same app.